darkf/almixer/README.txt

 Introduction:

-ALmixer (which I sometimes call "SDL-OpenAL-Mixer" or "SDL_ALmixer") is a cross-platform audio library built on top of OpenAL to make playing and managing sounds easier.
+ALmixer is a cross-platform audio library built on top of OpenAL to make playing and managing sounds easier.

 ALmixer provides a simple API inspired by SDL_mixer to make playing sounds easy with having to worry about directly dealing with OpenAL sources, buffers, and buffer queuing directly.

-ALmixer currently utilizes SDL_sound behind the scenes to decode various audio formats such as WAV, MP3, AAC, MP4, OGG, etc.
+While its origins come from the SDL universe, ALmixer no longer requires SDL and can be built completely standalone, with the only dependendcy being OpenAL.
+This means you can use ALmixer in any environment you wish.

+ALmixer provides native decoders for Mac, iOS (CoreAudio), Android (OpenSLES), and Windows (Windows Media Foundation).
+This yields the best performance, best battery life, and minimal binary size when leveraging the native backends, while providing WAV, MP3, and the ever elusive AAC/MP4 formats.
+Additional decoders may be compiled in with ALmixer either directly, or optionally through the use of SDL_sound, such as OGG.
 This library is targeted towards two major groups:

 - People who just want an easy, high performance, way to play audio (don't care if its OpenAL or not)